 Some personal information will be shared about you and your home with your students and/or their representative on a document called the "Host Profile".
+The information on this document is shared with you for your consent for release.

 What happens if I find any drugs in my home?